do i need a bike license?

 what kind of equipment do i need?

-You will need a mobile phone holder attached to your handlebars to navigate using our road-book.
-You will need a USB charger, or chargeable battery pack, if you anticipate completing all three routes to ensure you maintain battery on your phone.
-You will need a camel pack or backpack to carry water during your ride.
-Your bike needs to be fitted with enduro/off-road tyres.
+We recommend a mobile phone or tablet attached to your handlebars to navigate using our road-book.
+If you anticipate completing all three routes you will need a USB charger, or chargeable battery pack to ensure you maintain phone battery.
+You will need a camel pack or backpack to carry water during your ride, your bike needs to be fitted with enduro/off-road tyres and you need to bring spare tubes, a small tool kit and tyre levers.

 what gear do i need?

 It is mandatory to wear an approved helmet at all times when riding your motorcycle during the event.
-A protective motorcycle jacket, pants, boots and knee protection (soft or hard) must be worn to participate in the OpenRoads Challenge and Enduro Challenge.
+A protective motorcycle jacket, pants, boots and knee protection (soft or hard) must be worn to participate.
 You will be checked at the starting line.

 what fuel range do i need?